 Yes, it’s definitely OK to ask for self-advocacy goals to be included in your child’s IEP.
-The IEP needs to include any goals that you and the rest of the IEP team think are important to help your child receive an appropriate education.
+The IEP should have any goals that you and the rest of the IEP team think are important to help your child get an appropriate education.
 Schools know that

-Let’s say your child has a hard time approaching a teacher for help.
+Let’s say your child has a hard time asking teachers for help.
 The IEP could include a goal like this:

 Don’t hesitate to ask for one or more self-advocacy goals to be included in your child’s IEP.
 These are particularly important when designing transition plans for kids who are changing schools or preparing for life after high school.

 Keep in mind that there are many ways to reinforce your child’s self-advocacy skills.
 Something as simple as ordering a pizza can help kids work on figuring out how to ask someone for help and what to say.